elunico/guppy/README.md

 ## Dependencies

+*You can use `pip install -r requirements.txt` to install dependencies if you are using a virtualenv*

 - Guppy requires a `python3` installation.
 I used `3.6.0` to develop it so it should work on anything `3.6.0` or later.
 It will not work on `2` and it may work earlier than `3.6.0`.

+- Guppy requires `requests`.
+You can install it using `pip install requests` or `pip3` if you use `python3`

 - Guppy also requires the `dateutil.parser` module.
 This might already be installed, but if it is not you can use `pip install python-dateutil` or `pip3 install python-dateutil` if you run python 3 with the `python3` command.